openrewrite/rewrite-docs/getting-started/getting-started.md

 {% endtab %}
 {% endtabs %}

-Run `./mvnw rewrite:fix` or `./gradlew rewriteFix` to perform the package relocation.
+Run `./mvnw rewrite:run` or `./gradlew rewriteRun` to perform the package relocation.
 Afterwards you'll see both that the sources in the vet package have been moved to the new directory, and references such as import statements have been updated accordingly.

 ![Git diff showing updated import statements](../.gitbook/assets/image%20%2810%29.png)